Tomas-Cossarin/Baseball-Tracker/README.md

 ![first_image](first_image.png)

-The objective of this program is the track and calculate the trajectory of a baseball pitch.
+The objective of this program is the track and calculate the trajectory of a baseball pitch as an alternative to PitchFX.

 To run this program, run pitchfx_soup2nuts.m and select a video A and B from GameArchive_2015/GameArchive_2015.10.04.col.mlb.sfn.mlb.1_151004/Video.